aws-samples/aws-security-reference-architecture-examples/README.md

 ## Frequently Asked Questions

 Q. How were these particular solutions chosen?
-A. All the examples in this repo are derived from patterns shown in the AWS Security Reference Architecture document <<insert link to main doc>>.
+A. All the examples in this repo are derived from patterns shown in the AWS Security Reference Architecture document.
 We will be adding to the examples over time.

 Q. How were these solutions created?
 A. We’ve collected, cataloged, and curated our multi-account security solution knowledge based on working with a variety of AWS customers.

 Q. Who is the audience for these AWS Security Reference Architecture examples?
 A. Security professionals that are looking for illustrative examples of deploying security patterns in AWS.
 These code samples provide a starting point from which you can build and tailor infrastructure for your needs.

 Q. Why didn't the solutions use inline Lambda functions within the CloudFormation templates?
 A. Reasons: